monzee/vanilla/README.md

           // with a partial grant. here we just show a toast saying we
           // cannot proceed.
           tell("go to your device settings if you changed your mind.");

+          // NEVER CALL appeal.submit() IN THIS BRANCH! i should probably
+          // enforce this, actually.
         }
       })